Trusted to care in Kingston Vale, Greater London

 We know that choosing the perfect home for your loved one can seem difficult, and so we’ve created this guide to the types of care we offer.

-With hotel-style accommodation, residents enjoy an enriching programme of outings and activities, such as sing-alongs, handicrafts and gardening.
-Many of our residents love socialising in the on-site café, after visiting the hair salon, while others enjoy spending the afternoon at the pictures in our comfortable cinema.
+With hotel-style accommodation, residents enjoy an enriching programme of outings and activities, such as sing-alongs, handicrafts and gardening - there’s even a competition to grow the biggest and best vegetables!
+Many residents love socialising in the on-site café, after visiting the hair salon, while others enjoy spending the afternoon at the pictures in our comfortable cinema.

 Sherwood Grange’s home from home atmosphere promotes a feeling of calm and contentment, with our spacious luxury en-suite rooms being the ideal place for your loved one’s treasured possessions.Read more